Thread: MRI stable

 stable - The exact message I got from my neuro's assistant on my voice message today.
 It means "No evidence of any new lesions in this patient with a diagnosis of MS and multiple white matter lesions.
 No enhancing lesion is seen." as taken straight from the copy of the report I requested.
 I was happy to hear this I guess. (wondering now what is causing my new symptoms however).

-But congrats on your stable MRI!!!!!Christie ~ RN, Married with 2 beautiful daughters
+But congrats on your stable MRI!!!!!Christie ~ RN, Married with 2 beautiful daughters and a beautiful granddaughter

 Dx: Ulcerative Colitis ~ 2004, Diabetes ~ 2005, Fibromyalgia ~2011, and now in MS limbo-land since April 2011